tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 Note that `replace_result::iterator` refers to the underlying sequence, which may not itself be a sequence of code points.
-For example, the underlying sequence may be a sequence of `char` which is interpreted as UTF-8.
+For example, the underlying sequence may be a sequence of `char8_t` which is interpreted as UTF-8.
 We can't return an iterator of the type `I` passed to `normalize_replace()`, for the same reason we don't return an `in_out_result` from `normalization()`.